What is API Testing?

 - There is no GUI available to test the application which makes difficult to give input values

 - Validating and Verifying the output in different system is little difficult for testers

-- Parameters selection and categorization required to be known to the testers
+- Parameters selection and categorization is required to be known to the testers

 - Exception handling function needs to be tested

-API consists of set of classes / functions / procedures which represent the business logic layer.
+API consists of a set of classes / functions / procedures which represent the business logic layer.
 If API is not tested properly, it may cause problems not only the API application but also in the calling application.
 It is an indispensable test in software engineering.